mehrandvd/general-stack/problem-definition.md

    - Stack 2: Java, Raw (No spring or ...), Prime Faces, SQL Server

  - We will have about 50 projects which will be developed with this general stack.
- - Some of these applications will target organization staff (5000-10000) and some of them will target custumers (1,000,000-10,000,000)
+ - Some of these applications will target organization staff (5000-10000) and some of them will target customers (1,000,000-10,000,000)